grafana/agent/docs/maintaining.md

 Each maintainer performing a release should perform the following steps once before releasing the Grafana Cloud Agent.

+#### Prerelease testing

+For testing a release, run the [K3d example](../example/k3d/README.md) locally.
+Let it run for about 90 minutes, keeping an occassional eye on the Agent Operational dashboard (noting that metrics from the scraping service will take time to show up).
+After 90 minutes, if nothing has crashed and you see metrics for both the scraping service and the non-scraping service, the Agent is ready for release.

 #### Add Existing GPG Key to GitHub

 First, Navigate to your user's [SSH and GPG keys settings